 Did you know 10% of the entire Global workforce is employed in tourism?
-Many countries are experiencing a shortage of trained, knowledgeable travel professionals due to this high growth industry.
+Many countries are experiencing a shortage of trained and knowledgeable travel professionals due to the industry’s rapid growth.

-According to the Canadian Tourism Resource Council the travel services industry is expected to see a 14.2% increase in labour demand between 2010 and 2030.
+Canadian Tourism Resource Council has stated the travel services industry is expected to see a 14.2% increase in labour demand between 2010 and 2030.
 By 2030, demand for labour could support over 49,000 full-year jobs in the travel services industry.
 Labour supply is predicted to increase by just under 13,000 (30%) reaching 55,000 by 2030.

 A survey by Statistics Canada showed 37% of people online window-shopped for travel services, and 55% of Canadians, or more than 6 out of 10 purchased directly from a travel agency.

 Conference Board of Canada, Canadian Travel Distribution Report finds an even higher percentage of travellers use the services of a travel agency.

 This makes choosing a career in one of the world’s fastest growing industries – travel and tourism – a great career choice.

 The Internet is a great way to research information however for many, the amount of information has become totally overwhelming, time consuming and at times unreliable.
 Customer care may be a concern as the internet is impersonal.
 When there is a question or concern about a product and/or service purchased online it is often difficult to secure assistance making it time consuming to resolve matters (if at all) without a ‘live’ person to deal with.
 Some companies are unresponsive to customer concerns and instead choose to “hide” behind the Internet.